thymikee/jest-preset-angular/e2e/README.md

 # E2E tests

 ## Directory structure

+- `test-app-v10-zone-v11`: test app using Angular v10 and zone.js v0.11.1 with basic setup with `jest` and `jest-preset-angular`.
 - `test-app-v10`: test app using Angular v10 with basic setup with `jest` and `jest-preset-angular`.
 - `test-app-v9`: test app using Angular v9 with basic setup with `jest` and `jest-preset-angular`.

 ## Running tests